 Trainers for jungle trails – loose-fitting finery for dinners on the terrace.

 Villa 107 is wheelchair accessible, as is the main house.
 A PA is on hand to assist visually impaired guests; those with impaired hearing can access a tablet loaded with hotel information.

-Remote and restful Malabar Hill is an adults-only playground.
+Remote and restful Malabar Hill only allows over-12s.

 Malabar Hill uses solar power to heat its water; rain water is harvested for irrigation and the hotel has a waste-water treatment plant.
 Guest water bottles and bath products are refillable.
 Electric tuk tuks provide transport around the grounds and the hotel uses energy-conserving LED lights throughout.
 A biodiversity survey was conducted to officially log the flora and fauna at Malabar Hill, and a reforestation project is planned to create further habitat for birds and insects.

 The views at Hill House are emerald-tinted and enchanting and best enjoyed from a table by the railings.
 For casual dining, grazing platters shared from cushioned benches on the open-air terrace are hard to beat.

 Come as you are for breakfast, but by night, lightly formal longs for him and floaty palazzo pants and a top for her will fit right in.